TwoRingSoft/pkpassgenerator/README.md

 ## Images

 **Note:** do *not* use transparency in your `icon` image.
-Transparent regions are drawn as black when the icon is displayed in shared through Messages, emails, etc.
+Transparent regions are drawn as black when the icon is displayed in shares through Messages, emails, etc.

 ### Sizes